Josie-27/E-Commerce_Analytics_Project/README.md

 > **Important data model note:** The dataset contains two
 > customer identifiers. `customer_id` is **order-level**
-> — a new ID is generated per transaction regardless of
+> , a new ID is generated per transaction regardless of
 > buyer identity (99K). `customer_unique_id` is
-> **person-level** — it tracks the same buyer across
+> **person-level**, it tracks the same buyer across
 > multiple orders (92K unique buyers).
 All retention
 > analysis in this project uses `customer_unique_id`
 > as the true identifier.
 The 7K delta between the two